-MSCP Minor Amendment Area - As proposed, a portion of the project site is located within a designated Minor Amendment area.
-Minor amendments require concurrence from the California Department of Fish & Wildlife (CDFW) and the U.S. Fish & Wildlife Service (USFWS).
-Requests for Minor Amendments will be in coordination with the Wildlife Agencies (CDFW and USFWS) in conformance with all applicable laws and regulations.
+MSCP Major and Minor Amendment Area - As proposed, a portion of the project site is located within a designated Minor Amendment area.
+Any impacts to the National Wildlife Refuge would require a Major Amendment.
+Both types of amendments require concurrence from the CDFW and USFWS.
+Major Amendments involve Federal Register Notice and an environmental document that addresses both state and federal environmental requirements (CEQA and NEPA).
+Please note that Major Amendment areas in particular can take years to complete and could result in significant delays in the processing of the project.
+Requests for Major and Minor Amendments will be in coordination with the Wildlife Agencies (CDFW and USFWS) in conformance with all applicable laws and regulations.